ccwj-ualberta/ccwj-quarto/README.md

 for academic websites.
 The website is hosted on GitHub Pages and is automatically built and deployed using GitHub Actions.

-## Redeploying the website
+## Rendering/rebuilding the website

-Changes and rebuilding of the website are triggered by pushing changes to the `main` branch of the repository.
+Changes and rebuilding/rendering of the website are triggered by pushing changes to the `main` branch of the repository.
 The website is built using the `quarto` command-line tool, which is installed in the GitHub Actions environment.
 The website is built using the `quarto site build` command, which generates the website in the `_site` folder.

+## Deploying the rendered website

-The contents of the `_site` folder are then copied to the `gh-pages` branch, which is used by GitHub Pages to serve the website.
+The contents of the `_site` folder are automatically copied to the `gh-pages` branch of the repository, which is used by GitHub Pages to serve the website at [](https://stevenpawley.github.io/ccwj-quarto/).
+The GitHub Pages deployment can be used to preview any changes that have been made to the website.

-The website can be deployed to any web server that supports static websites.
-To deploy the website to another web server, you can download the repository from the `gh_pages` branch and then upload it to a different webs server, e.g., the `https://sites.ualberta.ca`, using any method you prefer (e.g., FTP, SCP, etc.), or using a GUI tool like [WinSCP](https://winscp.net/eng/download.php) etc.
+The website can also be deployed to any other web server that supports static sites.
+To deploy the website to another web server, you can download the repository content from the `gh_pages` branch, and then upload it to any other web server, e.g., the `https://sites.ualberta.ca`, using any method you prefer (e.g., FTP, SCP, etc.), or using a GUI tool like [WinSCP](https://winscp.net/eng/download.php) etc.

 ![To deploy the website to another web server, download the repository